Is There an AI With No Restrictions? How AI Limits Actually Work

 Meta

-Local or self-hosted
+Local / self-hosted

-General tasks, custom AI systems
+Custom AI systems

 Mistral